Hawks add three players at the trade deadline, beat the Phoenix Suns 116-107 - NewsBreak

 The Hawks beat the undermanned Phoenix Suns 116-107 on Thursday at State Farm Arena.
 Trae Young scored 36 points, dished out twelve assists and pulled down seven rebounds.

+The Suns had only nine players available after trading Cam Johnson and Mikal Bridges as part of a package for Kevin Durant, the 13-time All-Star, before the NBA trade deadline.

-As the NBA’s 3:00 PM trade deadline approached, the Hawks acquired Saddiq Bey from the Detroit Pistons in a three team trade which saw the Hawks ship out five second-round draft picks to the Golden State Warriors.
-Later in the afternoon, the Hawks added Bruno Fernando and Garrison Mathews from the Houston Rockets.
+As the trade deadline approached, the Hawks acquired Saddiq Bey from the Detroit Pistons in a three team trade which saw the Hawks ship out five second-round draft picks to the Golden State Warriors.
+Later in the afternoon, the Hawks added forward Bruno Fernando and shooting guard Garrison Mathews from the Houston Rockets in exchange for Justin Holiday, Frank Kaminsky and two second-round picks.

 “We’re defining what it means to be Hawks,” Fields said.
 “Guys that are competitive, guys that bring us versatility, guys that the game.
 We work hard.
 We found that in all those guys and they all have their different roles and things that do make them special individually.”